jda0/jda0/README.md

 ✨ Creating bugs since my PC had a Pentium III.
 📚 I'm currently enjoying Swift Embedded and Solid, and I'm curious about Gleam.
 🤾 I enjoy board games, rock climbing and squash.
 I'm currently enjoying _Tiny Towns_ and playing pickleball.
 ☕️ My daily coffee is an Origami pourover or a cappuccino.
-My current espresso recipe is 18g/40g/17s using Verve Streetlevel in a Pullman basket.
+&hairsp;&numsp;&numsp;Current espresso recipe: 18g/40g/17s using Verve Streetlevel in a Pullman basket.
 🎯 Goals: stay busy

 ## I code with